Urethral Diverticulum (UD)

 Frequently Asked Questions

 The 3 D’s of urethral diverticulum are discomfort, dribbling, and discharge.
-If you notice any of these symptoms, it’s essential to bring it to my attention.
+If you notice any of these symptoms, it’s essential to bring it to my attention at my Jaipur clinic.
 Together, we can find a way to manage and treat these issues effectively.

 Working hours